hintron/stretchysalt/README.md

 ## Attribution

 Stretchysalt is simply an implementation of a salting and stretching scheme outlined in Practical Cryptography.
-The authors of the book said that of all cryptography-related things, this was the easiest and most straight-forward to implement.
+The authors of the book said that out of all cryptography-related things that one could implement, this was the easiest and most straight-forward.
 So I did.

-Originally, this code was used in Oldentide in the server.
-However, it was eventually removed in favor of a nodejs webserver and bcrypt for account management, so I decided to break out the code, massage it a bit, and put it here.
+Originally, this code was used in the Oldentide server code.
+However, it was eventually removed in favor of a nodejs webserver and bcrypt for account management.
+So I decided to break out the code, massage it a bit, and put it here.

 ## TODO: